WilsonNet/WilsonNet/README.md

 Unfortunately my professional work is kept in a private Gitlab server.
 It's not avaiable to showcase here, but some websites are public and still in production, so you can take a look.

-### Sites that I coded the front-end from scratch and are still in production.
+### Public websites that I coded the front-end from scratch and are still in production.
 - [Canova do Brasil](https://canovadobrasil.com.br/)
 - [On The List](https://onthelist.com.br/)

-### A few sites that I've mantained
+### A few public websites that I've mantained
 - [Caldo Bom](https://caldobom.com.br/)
 - [Goodies Bakery](https://www.goodiesbakery.com.br/)
 - [Vapza](https://www.vapza.com.br/)